ianterrell/slox/README.md

 - `swift run slox` to run REPL
 - `swift run slox path/to/script.lox` to run script
+- `swift run slox path/to/script.lox --print` to output Graphviz of AST
 - `swift run genslox` to regenerate code

 # To Do